The Rip-Off (film): Production

-The Rip-Off was filmed in Hamburg and on location in New York City from December 1977 to February 1978.
+The Rip-Off was filmed in Hamburg and on location in New York City and New Jersey from December 1977 to February 1978.

 Release

-The Rip-Off was released in Italy on 1 April 1980.
+The Rip-Off was released theatrically in Stockholm, Sweden on October 25, 1978.

+It as released later in Italy in 1979.
 The film has been released in the United States under the titles The Rip-Off and The Squeeze.